saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 The window for transformation is measured in quarters, not years.
 Organizations that wait for infrastructure to "stabilize" will find themselves unable to compete with those who've already built INPACT™-ready foundations.

-### Trust is Earned, Not Declared
+### Trust is Earned, Not Given

 Many enterprises treat trust as a prerequisite: "We need trusted AI agents."

 This framing reverses cause and effect.

-Trust isn't something you declare or require. **Trust is the outcome users experience when infrastructure consistently fulfills all six needs.**
+Trust isn't something you give or require. **Trust is the outcome users experience when infrastructure consistently fulfills all six needs.**

 - **Instant:** Sub-2-second responses build confidence
 - **Natural:** Business language keeps users engaged